hahmed2k/Alzheimers-Project/README.md

 ## How to Train the Model

-Training is performed directly within the notebook.
+Training is performed directly within the notebook file.

-After completing setup, run the notebook cells sequentially until reaching the **Main Training & Evaluation** section.
+After setup instructions, run the notebook cells sequentially until reaching the **Main Training & Evaluation** section.
 This step loads and preprocesses the dataset, creates data loaders, initializes the models (MLP and TabTransformer), and begins training.

 Both models are trained using weighted binary cross-entropy loss, Adam optimization, learning rate scheduling, and early stopping based on validation performance.
 The best model weights are automatically saved during training.

 ## How to evaluate the model

+Evaluation is also handled directly in the notebook after each model finishes training.

+The evaluate_model(...) function is used on the held-out test set to compute:

+- Accuracy
+- F1-Score
+- ROC-AUC
+- Precision
+- Recall
+- Specificity
+- Confusion Matrix

+After training each model, the notebook:

+prints the full set of test metrics plots training and validation loss curves displays a confusion matrix heatmap

+To evaluate models, simply run the Main Training & Evaluation section after training.
+The notebook will automatically evaluate both the MLP and TabTransformer on the test set and display the corresponding performance summaries and plots.

 ## Expected Outputs